zthurman/fizzpy/README.md

     -'RB', for the Robbins model for geomagnetic polarity reversal
     -'LO', for the Lorenz atmospheric model, strange attractor
     -'HH', for the Hodgkin-Huxley neuron model
+    -'CO', for a model of two coupled oscillators
     -'RI', for the Rikitake Dynamo model for geomagnetic polarity reversal
 * Valid solver inputs at this time are:
     -'euler', for a simple numerical solver using Euler's method